atginfo/Franks-Apex-Cookbook/Solutions/Integration Callout with Triggers/README.md

 1. Send the request once
 2. In the returned response → click **Save Response → Save as example**
 3. Replace the example response body with:
+(In this repository under Scripts\postman\accounts-sync-response-body.json can be copy/pasted here):

 ```json
 {